 Describes briefly the background of the investigation with updated information and states the aim of the study.

 Provide sufficient details to enable the experiments to be reproduced.
 Support the techniques and methods used with references.
 Investigations on animals must comply with institutional and/or equivalent guides for the care and use of animals.
 Metric and standard international units should be used in this section and throughout the manuscript.
 Specify the computer software used for statistical analysis and define statistical terms, abbreviations, and symbols applied.

 Present the results and their significance clearly.
-Graphs and tables should be self explanatory.
+Graphs and tables should be self-explanatory.
 Do not repeat in figures or in the text the data presented in tables.
-Tables and figures should be numbered by Arabic numbers in the order of their mention in the text.
+Tables and figures should be numbered in the order of their mention in the text.

 Deals with critical review and interpretations of the results, and supported by relevant updated references.
 Repetition of data should be avoided.
 It should end with brief conclusions.
 In Short Communications, Results and Discussion may be combined.

 This section should highlight the major, firm discoveries, and state what the added value of the main finding is, without literature references.

 Acknowledgments of people, grants, funds, etc. should be placed in a separate section before the reference list.
 The names of funding organizations should be written in full.
 Financial support affiliation of the study, if exists, must be mentioned in this section.
 Thereby, the Grant number of financial supports must be included.

 4-12: Conflict of Interest